Hi, I'm Pete Downing and I live in Nailsworth, Gloucestershire, UK.

 I have met some wonderful photographers whose guidance and advice have motivated me to push through self perceived barriers and make images that I had not thought I could create.
 For anyone taking up photography I cannot emphasise enough the amount that can be learnt from spending time with, listening to, and studying the work of people established in the field, who are always so generous with their knowledge, tips and advice.

 I would like to thank, in particular Charlie Waite, Chris Gomersall, Paul Goldstein, Bence Mate, Mark Carwardine and Mark Hancox who have, in just short periods over the last 10 years or so, taught and inspired me so much.
+I would also especially like to thank Kyriakos 'Kiki' Kaziras who I had the pleasure of meeting in the arctic and whose black and white work has inspired this website.

 Finally I would like to thank my lovely wife Joss for not only lugging gear around the world for me, but also putting up with the incessant clattering as I bumble around a hotel room at 5am before disappearing to catch the dawn light when we are supposed to be having a relaxing break.